GirlInPurple/interluad/README.md

 There is a test site in the works, a little east of `!tp spawn3`.
 No waypoint or builds there as of now.

 The [Python file](./checkAndCompile.py) is for making sure that there are not immediate issues in the latest commit, like how many ports you are using and the length of the file.
 This will run automatically and can be viewed [here](https://github.com/GirlInPurple/interluad/actions).

+If you end up passing the 800 char limit, you can try a few things;

+- get rid of indentation
+- reformat the code to use less chars
+- if all else fails, you can make another file and use ports to talk to each other

 MIT license cause no need to lock down the code, any commits will be under MIT as well